CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 It's recommended to wait at least 24 hours post-provisioning the destination before you start migrating data.

+Select the Filter option and the select

 Select all users in scope on Step 3 using the first column header.
 Select the Migrate column header to enable all users to migrate.

+The right set of columns are what item types to migrate.
+Select all the users and select Exclude Selected under the Drive

 ### Date Ranges First Batch